 We do recommend the extension for clients who have limitations such as manufacturing or primary line–of–business applications that can’t be upgraded at this time.
 Keep in mind that even if your organization is currently locked in by an application that doesn’t support Windows 10, you’ll eventually have to make this decision.
 With the ESU, you have 3 more years to roll the dice and see if there is a roadmap to update the business application or find a new one.

-The ESU may also be a good option if you simply cannot afford a major upgrade at this time or haven’t budgeted for one.
+The ESU may be a good option if you simply cannot afford a major upgrade or haven’t budgeted for one.
 However, this approach should be the exception, not the rule.
 We highly recommend having a plan for upgrade even if you’re not able to proceed with one right now.

 How much does the ESU cost?